-We have audited the financial report of Police Association of NSW ("the Association"), which comprises the balance sheet as at 31 December 2021, the statement of surplus or deficit and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the Executive Certificate.
+We have audited the financial report of Police Association of NSW ("the Association"), which comprises the balance sheet as at 31 December 2022, the statement of surplus or deficit and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, certificate by accounting officer and the executive certificate.

-We report that we have inspected and audited the accounting records of the Police Association of NSW in relation to the financial year ended 31 December 2021 and report that in our opinion:
+We report that we have inspected and audited the accounting records of the Police Association of NSW in relation to the financial year ended 31 December 2022 and report that in our opinion:

-- (a) Satisfactory accounting records have been kept by the Association, so far as appears from our examination of these books, including: - records of the sources and nature of the income of the Association (including income from members); and - (ii) records of the nature and purpose of the expenditure of the Association.
+- (a) Satisfactory accounting records have been kept by the Association, so far as appears from our examination of these books, including: - (i) records of the sources and nature of the income of the Association (including income from members); and - (ii) records of the nature and purpose of the expenditure of the Association.